DurrLab/Computational-Funduscopy/README.md

 ## Acknowledgments

-This project is part of ongoing research at the Durr Lab at Johns Hopkins University, supported by The Wilmer Eye Institute PPF and the unrestricted grant to prevent blindness.
+This work is supported by the Wilmer Eye Institute Pooled Professor Fund and the unrestricted grant from Research to Prevent Blindness (RPB).
 ---